curatingbits/blog_api/README.md

 # blog_api

-Blog_API is a simple api backend that allows for blog posts, blog post authors, and blog comments.Authentication is not provided so anyone, or anything, can use the available CRUD endpoints :scream: .
+Blog_API is a simple api backend that allows for blog posts, blog post authors, and blog comments.
+Authentication is not provided so anyone, or anything, can use the available CRUD endpoints :scream: .

-Below documents the current endpoints and how to use basic CRUD to interact with blog_api.
+Below outlines how to use the CRUD endpoints for blog_api.

 Try blog_api out using the link below: